Shopify · Fort Worth

 Exactly what you get

 You get a Shopify store that sells like a real industrial channel.
 Buyers find the exact part by fitment, see their negotiated price, request quotes on big orders, and trust that listed stock is true because it's synced to your ERP.
-Connect it to your custom ERP and inventory management, route post-sale questions through helpdesk software, and watch channel performance in business intelligence dashboards.
+Connect it to your custom ERP and inventory management, route post-sale questions through helpdesk software, and watch channel performance in business intelligence (BI) dashboards.

 How to choose a developer in Fort Worth